-At the conclusion of negotiations for the 2015-2016 Agreement, the parties agreed to resolve this dispute as to employees who are currently eligible for performance awards or who will become eligible for performance awards on or before April 1, 2016.
-As to such employees, in the event of an impasse in negotiating a successor agreement to the 2015-2016 PS&T Unit Collective Bargaining Agreement, employees who are eligible for a performance award lump sum payment in April 2016 shall remain eligible to receive subsequent performance award lump sum payments in each succeeding April, at the same rate received in April 2016, until a successor agreement is negotiated.

-As to any employee not yet eligible for a performance award lump sum payment in April 2016 who becomes eligible for the first time after April 1, 2016, the parties again "agree to disagree" in the event of an impasse in negotiating a successor agreement to 2015-2016 Agreement.
+At the conclusion of negotiations for the 2016-2019 Agreement, the parties agreed to resolve this dispute as to employees who were eligible for performance awards or who became eligible for performance awards on or before April 1, 2019.
+As to such employees, in the event of an impasse in negotiating a successor agreement to the 2016-2019 PS&T Unit Collective Bargaining Agreement, employees who were eligible for a performance award lump sum payment in April 2019 remained eligible to receive subsequent performance award lump sum payments in each succeeding April, at the same rate received in April 2019, until a successor agreement is negotiated.
+As to any employee who was not yet eligible for a performance award lump sum payment in April 2019 who became eligible for the first time after April 1, 2019, the parties again "agreed to disagree" in the event of an impasse in negotiating a successor agreement to 2016-2019 Agreement.